 The Unsung Genius of Radio Humorist Paul Rhymer

-From 1932-1946, daytime radio broadcast a show that might be called a cross between Seinfeld and The Andy Griffith Show in hindsight, a surreal small-town comedy, nestled among the more typical melodramatic soap opera froth.
+From 1932-1946, daytime radio broadcast a show that might in hindsight be called a cross between Seinfeld and The Andy Griffith Show, a surreal small-town comedy, nestled among the more typical melodramatic soap opera froth.

 Vic and Sade told the absurdist tale of a family of three who lived in “the small house halfway up in the next block.”